-As a i2i Trainee you will spend the majority of your time in your main placement school where you will be part of the teaching team, treated like a member of staff, attending staff meetings and professional development sessions.
+As an i2i RE Trainee you will spend the majority of your time in your main placement school where you will be part of the school community from the very start.
 You will be assigned both a Mentor from your subject area and a Professional Mentor who has responsibility for all trainees in that school, to support and guide you through your training year.
 You will be introduced to the practice of teaching in a structured way, building up your teaching experience and timetable at a pace that matches your readiness.

-You will also have a second school placement, typically six weeks, a week long primary placement and a three day KS5 placement which give you the opportunity to extend your practice in different settings.
+You will also have a second school placement, typically six weeks, a three day primary placement and a two day KS5 placement which give you the opportunity to extend your practice in different settings.

 The i2i RE SCITT programme is designed to support you to achieve both Qualified Teacher Status (QTS) and PGCE.
-The PGCE element of the course is delivered by and accredited by the University of Sussex, whose ITT provision has been graded as outstanding by Ofsted.
-The University of Sussex deliver the PGCE element of the course at Weydon School, via regular sessions throughout the year.
-Trainees are welcome to go to the University of Sussex to access the library and any keynote lectures if they so wish.
-All key note lectures and library materials are also available remotely through the University of Sussex website for those Trainees who do not wish to visit the university in person.
+The PGCE element of the course is delivered and accredited by the University of Sussex (whose ITT provision has been graded as outstanding by Ofsted) via regular sessions throughout the year.
+Trainees are welcome to go to the University to access the library and any keynote lectures if they so wish.
+All these materials are also available remotely through the University of Sussex website for those Trainees who do not wish to visit the university in person.

 For further information please click here to visit the i2i website

 Once we receive your application through UCAS we will invite you to attend an interview within approximately one week.
-The interview day itself will be held at the Lead School, (Weydon) and is of half a day's duration.
+The interview itself will be held at the Lead School (Weydon) and is of half a day's duration.

-• An panel interview with the Director of SCITT and a subject expert
+- A panel interview with the Director of SCITT and an RE subject expert

 You will be sent interview details in advance so you have plenty of time for preparation.
 We aim to make your interview as welcoming, enjoyable and informative as possible, enabling you to perform at your best and to gain the knowledge you need to accept a place if offered.
 Decisions about the offer are made very soon after the interview and the outcomes communicated through both the SCITT and UCAS.
 Unsuccessful candidates are offered feedback on their performance.